10000HzLegend/FlashChat/README.md

-# FlashChat
-Flash Chat is an asynchronous internet-based messaging app similar to WhatsApp.
-It integrates third party libraries and uses Firebase as a backend data server to authenticate user data and store and retrieve messages from the cloud.
+Flash Chat is an internet based messaging app similar to WhatsApp.
+It uses Firebase Firestore as a backend database to store and retrieve messages from the cloud.